 - Continuing to provide the Secretariat General with oil, natural gas, and other energy resources data and statistics while working on overcoming any obstacles preventing smooth access to these statistics. - Sending the energy data collection form prepared by the Secretariat General in the beginning of April to all member countries.
-The form should be returned to the Secretariat General's Communications Officer no later than September.
+The form should be returned to

-- Every Communications Officer should revise their country's sent data by entering to the Secretariat General's oracle database via its website.
+- Every Communications Officer should revise their country's sent data by entering to the Secretariat General's oracle database via website.
 Any remarks should be reported to the Secretariat General following being notified of the completion of their country's data entry by the Secretariat General's Communications Officer. - Observing specified deadlines to ensure data flow to and from the Secretariat General as required.
 It is important to cover all aspects of the energy data collection form. - OAPEC member countries should provide the Secretariat